leksah/leksah/Readme.md

 ```

 ###### OS X Homebrew
-Does not webkitgtk 2.4.x (newer versions only have WebKit 2 inteface)
+Does not WebKitGTK 2.4.x (newer versions of WebKitGTK only have WebKit 2 interface)

 ###### Windows MSYS2
 Install [MSYS2](https://msys2.github.io/) and [Chocolatey](https://chocolatey.org/).
 Then in a shell with administrator privileges: